For many travelers to Japan, the allure of Saga Prefecture lies in its world-class ceramics. The towns of Arita and Imari are legendary.

 3. Seek Out “Outlet” Corners

 Many kilns have an “outlet” or bargain section.
-These areas are often less pretentiously arranged, meaning things are stacked in crates or on sturdy tables rather than delicately balanced on artistic displays.
-These are safer zones for families to browse.
+These areas are less preciously arranged, with items stacked in crates or on sturdy tables rather than delicately balanced on artistic displays.

 4. Logistics: Getting There